DISOhda/DiscreteFDR/cran-comments.md

 Possibly misspelled words in DESCRIPTION:
   DiscreteTests (20:56)

-Nope, it is the name of another package
+Nope, it is the name of another package.

 ### mac-builder
 0 errors | 0 warnings | 0 notes